Continuing with our discussion of Tarot, we will address the spiritual power with these cards:

 Ignazio Loiolakoa—also known as Ignatius de Loyola and Ignacio de Loyola—was a Spanish Basque priest that “revolutionized” the staid Catholic Church by emphasizing the need to carry long, deep introspections in order “to know who we are” and by establishing, together with his comrades, the Society of Jesus (Jesuits) in 1539.
 After being gravely injured in the Battle of Pamplona in 1521, he had a along recovery period for his lesion of the left leg, which eventually lead him to the Benedictine monastery of Santa Maria de Montserrat.
 He did deep introspection and confessed all his past sins before giving up all his material possessions, his clothes included.
 He walked up to the neighboring town of Manresa where he begged in the street for his keep and spent long hours in a cave, praying to God Almighty and repenting.
 After a short pilgrimage to the Holy Land (where he had some “differences” the Franciscans who were in charge) he returned to Spain and studied Theology and Latin in the Universidad de Alcalá from 1524 to 1534.
 He travelled to Paris to study at the Collège Saint-Barbe where he obtained a Master of Arts degree in 1535.
 His meditation techniques were fully explained in his book Spiritual Exercises, which triggered a brief process by the Roman Inquisition until he got a papal pardon.
 It was the first friction between the Jesuit Order and the Roman Curia, which still persists today with the nomination of Jorge Bergoglio, a Jesuit priest, to Saint Peter’s seat.

 A few years ago we did several Ignatian retreats (no talking of any kind) in a Juan XXIII house of Miami, under the guidance of the late Jesuit priest Padre Llorente.
-It did us a lot of spiritual good and we are re-considering going back for another round.
-In this age where all our spaces are invaded by obnoxious pings, we need Silence.
+It brought us a lot of spiritual good and we are re-considering going back for another round.
+In this supposedly “modern age”, where all our spaces are invaded by obnoxious pings, we need the oasis of Silence more than ever.

 Upright Hermit—This image is a clear call to engage in a period of deep reflection.
 Stop being distracted by the cacophony of torrential sounds of our consumerist society and take the necessary time to reflect on where you are and what is missing.
 Do you feel that you are achieving your professional or labor objectives?
 How is your relationship with your fellow co-workers, superiors, and subordinates?
 Do you have outstanding issues at home that you must address with your family members?
 Perhaps there are some personality flaws that make other people take a distance.
 Perhaps you should do a bigger effort to reach out to your children, spouse, parents.